zhenduowen/zhenduowen.github.io/_posts/2025-10-25-AEP-lemmas.md

 ---
-title: A few lemmas related to AEP
+title: A few lemmas related with Asymptotic Equipartition Property(AEP)
 description: An introduction of a few lammas commonly used in the proof of Shannon multiuser theory.
 These lemmas relates to the concept of typical sets, which are sequences that have a probability close to the asymptotic average, as defined by the Asymptotic Equipartition Property (AEP).
 date: 2025-10-25
 author: Zhenduo